Print version

 - there are no space partitions

-- space contains storage, foldable tables, chairs
+- access to storage, foldable tables, chairs

 - the lower level is not wheelchair accessible